shibayan/AppServiceProxy.SiteExtension/README.md

 Site Extension-based Reverse Proxy compatible with Azure Functions Proxies

+## Motivation

+With the permanent removal of Azure Functions Proxies from Azure Functions v4, there is no longer a readily available and inexpensive L7 reverse proxy in Azure.

+This project provides an alternative implementation of a VNET-integrated gateway built using Azure Functions Proxies, and secure proxies authenticated in combination with App Service Authentication.

 ## Features

-- .NET 6.0 and YARP-based reverse proxies
+- .NET 6.0 and YARP-based reverse proxy
 - Compatibility with Azure Functions Proxies (`proxies.json`)
-- Easy to setup
+- Easy to setup with Azure Portal or ARM Template
 - Support for Git integration and CI pipelines

 ## Installation

+Since this application is based on .NET 6.0 and Site Extension, it requires a App Service (Windows) with .NET 6.0 enabled.

 You need to specify the `App Service Proxy` or `AppServiceProxy.SiteExtension` for installation.